State of AI

 Key findings

-• Core AI and Full AI retention are near-identical (67.9% vs 67.4%) — no hidden leak in peripheral roles.
+• Core AI and Full AI retention rates are within 1 pp of each other — no hidden leak in peripheral roles.

 Source: Revelio Labs via WRDS · Chapter 3